Edward Alsworth Ross: Early life

+Academic career

 Ross was a professor at Indiana University (1891–1892), secretary of the American Economic Association (1892), professor at Cornell University (1892–1893), and professor at Stanford University (1893–1900).
-He was then a professor at University of Nebraska (1900–1904) and University of Wisconsin-Madison (1905–1937).
+He was then a professor at the University of Nebraska (1900–1904) and University of Wisconsin-Madison (1905–1937).

 In the field of economics, he made contributions to the study of taxation, debt management, value theory, uncertainty, and location theory.

 Ross affair and departure from Stanford

 In Stanford's "first academic freedom controversy", Ross was fired from Stanford because of his political views on eugenics.
 He objected to Chinese and Japanese immigrant labor (on both economic and racial grounds: he was an early supporter of the "race suicide" doctrine and expressed his wish to restrict entry of other races in strong and crude language in public speeches) and Japanese immigration altogether.
 In the speech that was the catalyst for his potential firing and ultimate resignation, he was quoted as declaring, "And should the worst come to the worst it would be better for us if we were to turn our guns upon every vessel bringing Japanese to our shores rather than to permit them to land."
 In response, Jane Stanford called for his resignation.

 In Ross' public statement as to his resignation, he wrote that his friend David Starr Jordan had asked him to make the speech.
 Jordan managed to keep Ross from being fired, but Ross resigned shortly after.

 The position was at odds with the university's founding family, the Stanfords, who had made their fortune in Western rail construction, a major employer of coolie laborers.

 Ross had also made critical remarks about the railroad industry in his classes: "A railroad deal is a railroad steal."
 This was too much for Jane Stanford, Leland Stanford's widow, who was on the board of trustees of the university.
 Numerous professors at Stanford resigned after protests of his dismissal, sparking "a national debate... concerning the freedom of expression and control of universities by private interests."
 The American Association of University Professors was founded largely in response to this incident.